 - Financial success for the organisation by reducing costs associated with accidents and illness

 A good safety leader is someone who demonstrates a strong commitment to promoting and maintaining a safe work environment for all employees.
-Some key characteristics of a good safety leader include:

 - Clear communication: good safety leaders clearly communicate safety expectations, policies, and procedures to all employees.
 They also listen to and respond to the concerns of employees regarding safety.